 For nouns, the canonical form is the singular.
-So if your pattern is:

-'''

-?: (dog) I have a cat

-'''

-this will respond equally to I like dogs and I have a dog.
-Whereas the pattern will only respond to I like dogs but not to I have a dog.
+So if your pattern is: ?: (dog) I have a cat this will respond equally to I like dogs and I have a dog.
+Whereas the pattern ?: (dogs) I have a cat will only respond to I like dogs but not to I have a dog.